armahpen/armahpen-mysite/DEPLOYMENT.md

 1. Update the `CNAME` file with your domain name
 2. Configure your domain's DNS settings to point to GitHub Pages
 3. In GitHub repository settings, add your custom domain under "Custom domain"

+## 🔄 Single Page Application (SPA) Routing

+This portfolio uses client-side routing.
+The included `404.html` file ensures that:
+- Direct navigation to any page (e.g., `/about`) works correctly
+- Browser refresh on any page maintains the current route
+- GitHub Pages properly handles all route requests

 ## 📱 Features Included